errael/astrology-castro/README.md

 ```
 All `Astrolog` commands that start with `~`, except `~0`, `_~0`, take an `AstroExpression` as an argument; it is delineated with `{` and `}`.
 An `AstroExpression` can be used as an argument to a `command switch macro`; it is delineated by `{~` and `}`. `SetString` is used to assign strings. `~2`, `~20`, `~M` commands are not directly supported.

 Note that `@12` assigns 12 to the switch address which binds it to **F12**; see [Function key slots](https://github.com/errael/astrology-castro/wiki/castro-constants#function-key-slots).
-If a switch address is not assigned, it will be allocated; use [layout](layout) to specify where allocation range. `Astrolog` versions after v7.60 are expected to support `command switch macro` numbers outside the function key range, as it does with the `AstroExpression macro`.
+If a switch address is not assigned, it will be allocated; use [layout](layout) to specify the allocation range. `Astrolog` versions after v7.60 support `command switch macro` numbers outside of the function key range.

 ####    castro printf